top of page

 History shows smaller pools of capital outperform larger pools.

-The Hedge Fund Research Index weighed composite shows that in 2023, smaller funds delivered returns of about 4.5%, while their larger counterparts delivered just 3.3%.
+The Hedge Fund Research Index weighted composite shows that in 2023, smaller funds delivered returns of about 4.5%, while their larger counterparts delivered just 3.3%.
 Over five years, the gap widens with small funds delivering average annual returns of 5.9%, with larger ones delivering just over 4%.

 A 2023 report from investment data company Preqin found that hedge funds with less than $100 million in assets under management have delivered average net annualized returns of around 8% since 2010.
 Larger hedge funds averaged approximately 6%.